At Home

 Professional development and training are an important part of supporting our Educators.
 We understand how busy they are and wanted to deliver these opportunities in a way that didn’t put pressure on them to give up their weekends or evenings.
 We wanted to remove the barriers so that everyone could attend and provide support in an environment that was relaxed and fun!!!

-Each month we run workshops for our Educators at our Monday playgroup.
+We run regular workshops for our Educators at our Monday playgroup’s.
 While the children engage in activities with our Kaiako, another of our Kaiako leads the Educators workshops.

 These workshops are related to our policies and licensing criteria.
 We often have guest speakers in to support the learning for both the Educators and the children.